trilogy-group/cli_engineer/README.md

 ## User Installation

-Once published on crates.io the tool can be installed with:
+The tool can be installed from crates.io with:

 ```bash
 cargo install cli_engineer